 These events resulted in regulatory directives for pharmaceutical companies to perform risk assessments for the possible presence of N-nitrosamine compounds and to test all at-risk products.

-A large pharmaceutical company approached PPD with the need to quickly develop and validate suitable test methods, then complete testing for hundreds of batches of a drug product to identify and quantify NDMA, addressing the industry-wide safety concern mandate from the FDA.
+A large pharmaceutical company needed to quickly develop and validate suitable test methods, then complete testing for hundreds of batches of a drug product to identify and quantify NDMA, addressing the industry-wide safety concern mandate from the FDA.